freedom7341/G-standards/contributing.md

 *5. ...*<br><br>
 In fact, these rules are written in such a style.

+#### 3. Formatting.
+When writing your standard, try to avoid using indents, excessive amount of spaces and blank lines.
+It will make it easier for owners to format the text.

-#### 3. The language must be appropriate.
+#### 4. The language must be appropriate.
 Refrain from using vulgar words or out-of-context comments.
 Of course not everyone is a great writer, so a bit of informality is acceptable.

-#### 4. Post your standard as a text file in "Issues", you can also include questions and nuances in the post.
+#### 5. Post your standard as a text file in "Issues", you can also include questions and nuances in the post.
 We do not take pull requests for new standards, because classification and naming is done by owners of this repository to prevent mistakes from happening.